-- assume full responsibility in their research and scholarly activities, - initiate and completing innovative and productive research activities, - engage in active learning, such as participating in weekly seminars and attending relevant seminars outside of the program, - develop advanced oral and written communication skills, - accept and providing constructive scientific criticism, and - exercise high professional standards in all aspects of work.
+- assume full responsibility in their research and scholarly activities, - initiate and complete innovative and productive research activities, - engage in active learning, such as participating in weekly seminars and attending relevant seminars outside of the program, - develop advanced oral and written communication skills, - accept and provide constructive scientific criticism, and - exercise high professional standards in all aspects of work.

 The SSPB training faculty are committed to mentoring graduate students to reach their full potential as scientists and engineers.
-We seek to facilitate students' progression towards fulfilling and exciting careers (e.g., in academia, industry, or government) and to develop their creativity as future innovators in science and society.
+We seek to facilitate students' progression towards fulfilling and exciting careers (e.g., in academia, industry, government, and non-profits) and to develop their creativity as future innovators in science and society.